SKalt/SKalt.github.io/content/_posts/2022-08-13-translating_types_with_fastapi_and_openapi.md

     return Response[str](data=f"hello {to_greet}")

-@api.get("/api/blog/posts", response_model=Response[List[BlogPost]])
+@api.get(
+    "/api/blog/posts",
+    response_model=Response[List[BlogPost]]
+)
 async def get_blog_posts() -> Response[List[BlogPost]]:
     "Serve up some _original content_"
     return Response[List[BlogPost]](data=[
+        {
-        {  # you can pass dicts, which are validated at runtime "title": "foo",
+            # you can pass dicts, which are
+            # validated at runtime
+            "title": "foo",
-            "content": "foo was just for SEO, this is about bar", "author": "baz",
+            "content": "title was SEO, this is about bar", "author": "baz",
             "published": datetime.now()
         },
+        BlogPost(
-        BlogPost( # alternately, mypy can validate this statically title="foo 2",
+            # alternately, mypy can validate
+            # that a BlogPost is a BlogPost statically
+            title="foo 2",
             content="a repost of foo, now with more bar", author="baz",